tonysm/jigsaw.tonysm.com/source/_posts/2021-02-16-when-objects-are-not-enough.markdown

 P.S.
 2: Some images here were created using [Excalidraw](http://excalidraw.com/)

 P.S.
 3: As I was reading the book "Smalltalk Best Practice Patterns" I found out this was a known pattern in the Smalltalk days called *Method Object*.
-Kent Beck even states there that he was not going to include the pattern in the book, but it saved was really helpful once so he added it.
+Kent Beck even states there that he was not going to include the pattern in the book, but it was *really* helpful once so he added it.
 He mentions this is useful usually in the "core" of the app when you need to interact with a bunch of objects and have temporary variables around.
 Another reference that suggests this should not be used for everything.

 ## Criticism on OOP